Leaflet (software)

-Leaflet is an open source JavaScript library used to build web mapping applications.
+Leaflet is a JavaScript library used to build web mapping applications.
+It allows developers without a GIS background to display tiled web maps hosted on a public server, with optional tiled overlays.
+It can load feature data from GeoJSON files, style it and create interactive layers, such as markers with popups when clicked.

 First released in 2011, it supports most mobile and desktop platforms, supporting HTML5 and CSS3.
-Among its users are FourSquare, Pinterest and Flickr.
+Among its users are FourSquare, Pinterest, Flickr, and the USGS.

-Leaflet allows developers without a GIS background to very easily display tiled web maps hosted on a public server, with optional tiled overlays.
-It can load feature data from GeoJSON files, style it and create interactive layers, such as markers with popups when clicked.

-It is developed by Volodymyr Agafonkin, who joined Mapbox in 2013.
+Leaflet is open source, and is developed by Ukrainian developer Volodymyr Agafonkin, who joined Mapbox in 2013.

 Use

 A typical use of Leaflet involves binding a Leaflet "map" element to an HTML element such as a div.
 Layers and markers are then added to the map element.